zaxor0/zwerchhau/into-the-war/rules.md

 **Rations**: Required for multiday overland travel, requires a mess kit to be prepared.
 Multiple days without food may require a WIL save to prevent negatives to combat.

+**Retreat** or **routed**, move up to 200 feet but enemies gain +1 to attack rolls against you.
+No other actions may be taken.

 **Revolver**: A one handed range weapon capable of 6 attacks before a reload is required.
 Deals 1d6 + 1 damage and has a normal range of **near**.

-**Rifle**: The standard range weapon of the infantry, requires 2 hands to fire.
+**Rifle**: The standard semi automatic range weapon of the infantry, requires 2 hands to fire.
 Capable of having a bayonet or a grenade launcher attached, but not both.
 Deals 2d6 + 2 damage and has a normal range of **far**.
 It can perform 10 attacks before having to be reloaded.

 **Rope**: A useful item, takes up 1 slot per 50 feet of length.